Aditya-Rohan-Singh/cs5293sp22-project0/README.md

 **4. insert_data(db_name)**

-=> Opens the csv file where all the extracted data from the pdf is stored
+=> Opens the csv file where all the extracted data from the pdf is stored using csv function DictReader which consiers the first row of the file as table headers and ignores the header while inserting data into the table.

 => Connects to database <db_name>